<

 • Talkeetna base for direct Alaska operations

-• Pre-Denali course pipeline for skill-building
+• Pre-Denali course pipeline

-• Strong value vs Lower 48 premium operators
+• Strong value vs Lower-48 premium operators

-• Better weather-day flexibility from local base
+• Better weather-day flexibility

 Where they fall short